 Warm Climate Overwintering: In USDA hardiness zones 7 and 8, gladiolus corms can be left in the ground and will come back each year.
 Cut back and compost the tops in late fall.
 In colder areas of this range, mulch the corms in late November with a 4 to 6 inch thick layer of chopped leaves or straw to provide more winter insulation.

 Pests/ Disease: The best way to avoid insects and disease problems on gladiolus is to buy healthy corms that are not soft or crumbly.
 Discard any damaged or rotting corms that you are storing.
-If you notice stunted, gnarly growth on one gladiolus plant during the growing season, remove and destroy the plant and corm.
-It probably has a virus.
+If you notice stunted, gnarly growth on one gladiolus plant during the growing season, remove and destroy the plant and corm, as it probably has a virus.

 The biggest pest of gladiolus is a small insect called thrips.
 Thrips feed on the flowers and leaves causing characteristic streaking and discoloring on the flowers.
-Thrips over winter on the corms that you are saving.
-You can discard corms after one year and buy new corms each year to avoid this program.
-Or you can treat your corms before storing, by dipping them in boiling water for 2 minutes to kill the thrips.
+Thrips overwinter on saved corms.
+You can discard corms after one year and buy new corms each year to avoid thrips, or you can treat your corms before storing, by dipping them in boiling water for 2 minutes to kill the thrips.
 Dry before storing.
 During the growing season, spray your gladiolus plants at first signs of damage with Neem oil or insecticidal soap to kill them.

 To learn more about the plants we sell and how to grow them in your garden beds and patio containers, sign up for our inspiring emails.